scottopell/bendr/readme.md

 `bundle install`

-`find ~/path/to/my/music -type f -name '*.mp3' ~/bendr/public/music` or just do this manually, you probably don't want ALL your music.
+`find ~/path/to/my/music -type f -name '*.mp3' -exec cp {} ~/bendr/public/music` or just do this manually, you probably don't want ALL your music.

 `rake db:migrate`